Your Best Cover Letter is Rght Here!

-Cover Letters and Thank You Letters should highlight the information in your resume that qualifies you for the job you seek.
+Cover and Thank You Letters should highlight the info in your resume that qualifies you for the job.

-Some Recruiters report that they do not read cover letters, but hiring managers read them because it is in the cover letter that a candidate can show who they are and their attributes.
-The thinking is you are applying because you believe yourself qualified for the position.
+Some Recruiters report that they do not read cover letters, but hiring managers read them.
 As the saying, goes "Repetition is the art of memory."
-So do not hesitate to add a well-written cover letter that repeats a few essential facts.
+Add a well-written cover letter that highlights your suitability for the position and repeats a few essential facts from your resume.

-Many job applications allow for an additional document upload besides your resume; speak to your writer regarding the best use of that opportunity.
+Many job applications allow for an additional document upload besides your resume; speak to your writer about the best skill sheet option for your industry.